Orion Nebula: History

-In 1902, Vogel and Eberhard discovered differing velocities within the nebula, and by 1914 astronomers at Marseilles had used the interferometer to detect rotation and irregular motions.
+In 1902, Vogel and Eberhard discovered differing velocities within the nebula, and by 1914 astronomers at Marseille had used the interferometer to detect rotation and irregular motions.
 Campbell and Moore confirmed these results using the spectrograph, demonstrating turbulence within the nebula.

-In 1931, Robert J. Trumpler noted that the fainter stars near the Trapezium formed a cluster, and he was the first to name them the Trapezium cluster.
+In 1931, Robert J. Trumpler noted that the fainter stars near the Trapezium formed a cluster, and he was the first to name them the "Trapezium Cluster".
 Based on their magnitudes and spectral types, he derived a distance estimate of 1,800 light years.
 This was three times farther than the commonly accepted distance estimate of the period but was much closer to the modern value.

-In 1993, the Hubble Space Telescope first observed the Orion Nebula.
+In 1993, the Hubble Space Telescope (HST) first observed the Orion Nebula.
 Since then, the nebula has been a frequent target for HST studies.
 The images have been used to build a detailed model of the nebula in three dimensions.
 Protoplanetary disks have been observed around most of the newly formed stars in the nebula, and the destructive effects of high levels of ultraviolet energy from the most massive stars have been studied.